 U.S. allies in the region also welcomed the American ship's passage near the disputed Spratly Islands, although in more cautious terms.

 In Manila, Philippines, President Benigno Aquino said, "Any movement through this particular body of water should not be hampered by any particular entity.”

 Japan said it continues to be concerned about China's activities in disputed territories and waters.

 “We're closely coordinating our intelligence information with the United States,” Chief Cabinet Secretary Yoshihide Suga said in Tokyo.

 Vietnam has not yet commented on the matter.

 Nguyen Ngoc Truong, a former Vietnamese diplomat and currently chairman of privately owned Center for Strategic Studies and International Development, said Hanoi has to calculate carefully how to respond so as not to anger its giant northern neighbor China.

-American officials indicated weeks ago the Navy would send a ship into the disputed territorial waters.
+American officials had indicated weeks ago that the Navy would send a ship into the disputed territorial waters.

 Sheila Smith, senior fellow for Japan studies at the Council on Foreign Relations in Washington, said the U.S. naval activity had been expected.